lockedata/isc-proposal/README.md

 * Assess where tooling development is still needed

 * Create a system for folks to provide tutorials for the website.
 Write best practice for said tutorials.

+* Create a security oriented GitHub org for developing security packages for wider adoption